Finally: Good Coffee in New York City

 BLUEBIRD COFFEE SHOP, East Village – Though I knew my old NY coffee stomping grounds, Simon Sips, had closed, I inadvertently wandered back to where it was housed to find it had turned into Bluebird, utilizing the same charming, tiny, brick-walled space filled with locals enjoying cozy conversation over coffee.
 The espresso borders on too bitter, but overall, they do a fine job, are quite friendly and the shop is a welcome addition using Counter Culture coffee.

-RBC COFFEE, Tribeca – I trekked from Midtown to Tribeca on a rainy weekday during rush hour commute to this high-ceilinged shop, replete with a shiny, costly Slayer machine.
+RBC COFFEE, Tribeca – Just at the prospect of a proper espresso drink, I trekked from Midtown to Tribeca on a rainy weekday during rush hour commute to this high-ceilinged shop, replete with a shiny, costly Slayer machine.
 I feared going out of my way would be a letdown, like so many others have been.
 Thankfully, it was not.
 In fact, both their espresso and cappuccino are just what that doctor (or coffee lover) ordered.

-RBC and Abraco are now my top two coffee recommends (along with the impeccable Stumptown) in Manhattan.
+RBC and Abraco are now my top two coffee recommends in Manhattan.

 *** Check out the current June 2010 issue of Vogue magazine for Jeffrey Steingarten’s article on coffee, including a few I’ve mentioned here (I recommend his books, too).
 I read the article after my trip but enjoyed the focus on actual cups of coffee and tasting profiles vs. espresso and other coffee drinks.